 After a moment, you should see a success confirmation message.

-Setting Up Your Twilio Integration
+Step 3: Set Up Your Twilio Integration

 Now that you’ve connected Zapier to the WPForms plugin, the next step is to connect your form to Twilio.
 This is the SMS notification app you’ll want to connect to your WordPress forms.

 You’ll need to choose Twilio as the action app.